GUIDE TO THE RIVER TEME

 ACCESS HASSLES: Canoeists say the Teme is an ancient navigation, and anglers seem to think it is their exclusive river, and get quite stroppy.

-WATER LEVEL INDICATORS: Water is critical in summer you ground all the time, and in flood it rises 10 or 15 feet.
-The Environment Agency notional summer level equates to level 5 on the markers at Knightwick (by the weir just below the new road bridge) and at Bransford (100 yards upstream from the bridge, left bank).
+WATER LEVEL INDICATORS: In low levels you ground all the time, and in flood it rises 10 or 15 feet.
+Low level equates to level 5 on the markers at Knightwick (by the weir just below the new road bridge) and at Bransford (100 yards upstream from the bridge, left bank).

 Levels are broadcast on Hereford and Worcester Radio (104, 104.6, 98.6 MHz and 738 Medium wave) at 6.30 am every day, and are on the Environment Agency river level line: 0906 619 77 44, and press 5 when prompted.
 (The message mispronounces Teme, so that it sounds the same as the Thame in Oxfordshire potential for confusion).

-In fact for most of the summer the level is well below this notional level, but it comes up (and goes down again) quite quickly after rain.
-Notional summer level is really the minimum level for a comfortable trip 10 or 20 cm above is better.
+It comes up (and goes down again) quite quickly after rain.
+Notional low level is really the minimum level for a comfortable trip 10 or 20 cm above is better.
 However the kayakers tell me that the weir at Knightwick is unsafe above level 5 (as the sides are vertical).
 And apparently its boring below 3.5.

 I have not tried the river in flood the current is fast across the whole width of the river, and large trees come down and regularly block the bridges.
 Not my cup of tea.